-Home rule developed in the United States as a response to the previous "Dillon's Rule" regime, under which municipalities only possessed as much lawmaking authority as the state legislature explicitly granted to them.
+Home rule developed in the United States as a response to the previous "Dillon's Rule" regime, under which municipalities possessed only the lawmaking authority the state legislature explicitly granted to them.
 Starting in the late nineteenth century, a movement emerged to enable local autonomy by instituting home rule, which most states have done in some form.
-See Paul A. Diller, Intrastate Preemption, 87 Boston L. Rev. 1113, 1126-27 (2007).
+See Paul A. Diller, Intrastate Preemption, 87 B.U.
+L. Rev. 1113, 1126-27 (2007).

 Texas is one of many states that enshrine the concept of home rule in their constitutions.
-In 1912, Texas voters overwhelmingly approved a state constitutional amendment that granted to municipalities with over 5,000 residents authority to "adopt or amend their charters" and enact ordinances not "inconsistent with the Constitution of the State, or of the general laws enacted by the Legislature of [the] State."
+In 1912, Texas voters overwhelmingly approved a state constitutional amendment that granted to municipalities with over 5,000 residents authority to

+"adopt or amend their charters" and enact ordinances not "inconsistent with the Constitution of the State, or of the general laws enacted by the Legislature of [the] State."
 Tex.
-Const.
-Art.
-XI, § 5.
-1 This amendment-and home rule generally-allows municipalities to efficiently address the particular needs and preferences of their own communities by giving them permanent and substantive lawmaking authority.
-See Diller, Intrastate Preemption, 87 Boston L. Rev. at 1124.
+Const. art.
+XI, § 5.1 This amendment-and home rule generally-allows municipalities to efficiently address the particular needs and preferences of their own communities by giving them permanent substantive lawmaking authority.
+See Diller, Intrastate Preemption, 87 B.U.
+L. Rev. at 1124.